kubernetes/website/content/en/docs/concepts/workloads/pods/init-containers.md

 resource requests and limits for an init container are handled differently, as documented in [Resources](#resources).

-Also, init containers do not support readiness probes because they must run to completion before the Pod can be ready.
+Also, init containers do not support `lifecycle`, `livenessProbe`, `readinessProbe`, or `startupProbe` because they must run to completion before the Pod can be ready.

 If you specify multiple init containers for a Pod, Kubelet runs each init container sequentially.
 Each init container must succeed before the next can run.